ABOUT NETWORK

 Meet Our Board

-For more than 25 years, Marta Gómez Frey has helped grow businesses and communities.
-From her beginnings in a family business, to her current work with entrepreneurs through the Collin Small Business Development Center, she has advised 100’s of local companies and organizations in the areas of marketing, financing, growth strategies, process improvement and proposal writing.
-As a community advocate, Marta served on the City of Richardson City Council – Place 5, Richardson City Plan Commission and the Richardson Charter Review Committee.
-She serves as the Vice Chair of the Network Board of Directors, as the past Board Chair for the Leadership Richardson Alumni Association (LR Class XXVI) and is on the Advisory Board of the Richardson Chamber of Commerce.
-Marta moved to Richardson in 1976 and attended Dartmouth Elementary, Hamilton Park Elementary, Apollo Junior High and Berkner High School.
+For more than 30 years, Marta Gómez Frey has helped grow businesses and communities.
+From her beginnings in a family business to her current work with entrepreneurs through the Collin Small Business Development Center, she has advised 100’s of local organizations in the areas of marketing, financing, growth strategies, process improvement, and proposal writing.
+As a community advocate, Marta served on the City of Richardson City Council – Place 5, Richardson City Plan Commission, and the Richardson Charter Review Committee.
+She serves as the Governance Chair of the Methodist Richardson Medical Center Foundation board, past Board Chair for the Leadership Richardson Alumni Association (LR Class XXVI), and is on the Board of the Richardson Chamber of Commerce.
+Marta moved to Richardson in 1976 and attended Dartmouth Elementary, Hamilton Park Elementary, Apollo Junior High, and Berkner High School.
 Marta is a graduate of Texas A&M University and is the proud mother of two sons, Alex and Noah.

 Messina received her undergraduate degree from the University of Tulsa – spending her last year abroad in Germany.
 She went on to earn a juris doctor from the Southern Methodist University Dedman School of Law.
 After completing her 14 years of service at the Dallas District Attorney’s in 2015, Messina made the strategic move to criminal defense.
 A capable leader in a tumultuous time, Messina was voted by her peers in 2014 as Prosecutor of the Year.
 She was the youngest attorney ever appointed to the role of First Assistant to the DA in Dallas County, overseeing approximately 220 attorneys and nearly 500 total employees.
 During that time, Messina helped create the Reformative Justice Unit, which is the nation’s largest DA-driven diversion unit, as well as the DA in Schools program, which helps build relationships between law enforcement and at-risk youth.
 She currently serves as the Criminal Law Chair for the Dallas Bar Association.
 Awards and Service Positions:• D Best, 2018, 2019, 2020, 2021• Super Lawyers, 2018, 2019, 2020, 2021• Top 100 National Trial Lawyers• Criminal Law Chair, Dallas Bar Association• Board Member Trial Skills Section, Dallas Bar Association.